W. C. Friley: Family and death

-Friley and his wife, the former Ellen Douglas (1855-1939), also a Mississippi native, had two children.
+Friley and his wife, the former Ellen Douglas, also a Mississippi native, had two children.
 Daughter Mittie K Friley Howell (1878-1962) was born in DeSoto Parish south of Shreveport in northwestern Louisiana.
 Their son, Charles Edwin Friley (1887-1958), also born in Louisiana, had a highly successful career in higher education.
 He attended Sam Houston Teachers College in Huntsville, Texas, Baylor University in Waco, Texas, and graduated from Texas A&M University in College Station.
 Charles Friley received a Master of Science degree from Columbia University in New York City.
 At Texas A&M, Friley was registrar from 1912 to 1924 and dean of arts and sciences from 1924 to 1932.
 In 1932, he became the dean of the science division at Iowa State University in Ames, Iowa.
 He was named vice president of the institution in 1935 and elevated to president in 1936, a position which he held until 1953.
-He and his second wife, the former Vera Foreman (1896-1947), are interred at the Iowa State University Cemetery.
 Charles Friley's first wife died in their fifth year of marriage and left behind two sons; there was a daughter from the marriage to Vera.
 He then married for a third time.

 Friley died the year after leaving Louisiana College.
-He, his wife, and their daughter and son-in-law, John Webb Howell, Sr. (1875-1951), are interred at Bryan City Cemetery in Bryan in Brazos County, Texas.